 - Spread of infectious diseases (Anderson and May, 1991) can often be modeled as differential equations for the number of susceptible, infected and recovered/dead individuals.
 When uncertainties are induced into the dynamic equations, and when the measurements are not perfect, the estimation of the spread of the disease can be formulated as an optimal filtering problem. - Biological processes (Murray, 1993) such as population growth, predatorpray models and several other dynamic processes in biology can also be modeled as (stochastic) differential equations.
 The estimation of the states of these processes from inaccurate measurements can be formulated as an optimal filtering problem. - Telecommunications is also a field where optimal filters are traditionally used.
 For example, optimal receivers, signal detectors and phase locked loops can be interpreted to contain optimal filters (Van Trees, 1968, 1971) as components.
 Also the celebrated Viterbi algorithm (Viterbi, 1967) can be interpreted as a combination of optimal filtering and optimal smoothing of the underlying hidden Markov model. - Audio signal processing applications such as audio restoration (Godsill and Rayner, 1998) and audio signal enhancement (Fong et al., 2002) often use TVAR (time varying autoregressive) models as the underlying audio signal models.
 These kind of models can be efficiently estimated using optimal filters and smoothers. - Stochastic optimal control (Maybeck, 1982b; Stengel, 1994) considers control of time varying stochastic systems.
 Stochastic controllers can typically be found in, for example, airplanes, cars and rockets.
 The optimality, in addition to the statistical optimality, means that control signal is constructed to minimize a performance cost, such as expected time to reach a predefined state, the amount of fuel consumed or average distance from a desired position trajectory.
 Optimal filters are typically used for estimating the states of the stochastic system and a deterministic optimal controller is constructed independently from the filter such that it uses the estimate of the filter as the known state.
-In theory, the optimal controller and optimal filter are not completely decoupled and the problem of constructing optimal stochastic controllers is far more challenging than constructing optimal filters and (deterministic) optimal controllers separately.

-Learning systems or adaptive systems can often be mathematically formulated in terms of optimal filters.
+In theory, the optimal controller and optimal filter are not completely decoupled and the problem of constructing optimal stochastic controllers is far more challenging than constructing optimal filters and (deterministic) optimal controllers separately. - Learning systems or adaptive systems can often be mathematically formulated in terms of optimal filters.
 The theory of stochastic differential equations has close relationship with Bayesian non-parametric modeling, machine learning and neural network modeling (MacKay, 1998; Bishop, 1995).
 Methods, which are similar to the data association methods in multiple target tracking are also applicable to on-line adaptive classification (Andrieu et al., 2002).
+The connection between Gaussian process regression and optimal filtering has also been recently discussed in Särkkä et al. (2007a) and Hartikainen and Särkkä (2010).

-Physical systems which are time varying and measured through unideal sensors can sometimes be formulated as stochastic state space models, and the time evolution of the system can be estimated using optimal filters (Kaipio and Somersalo, 2005).
-In Vauhkonen (1997) and more recently, for example, in Pikkarainen (2005) optimal filtering is applied to Electrical Impedance Tomography (EIT) problem in time varying setting.
+• Physical systems which are time varying and measured through unideal sensors can sometimes be formulated as stochastic state space models, and the time evolution of the system can be estimated using optimal filters (Kaipio and Somersalo, 2005).
+In Vauhkonen (1997) and more recently, for example, in Pikkarainen (2005) optimal filtering is applied to Electrical Impedance Tomography (EIT) problem in time varying setting and in Hiltunen et al. (2011) to the Diffuse Optical Tomography (DOT).